veit/python-basics-tutorial/docs/test/pytest.rst

 ======

-`pytest <https://docs.pytest.org/>`_ is an alternative to Python’s :doc:`unittest` module that makes testing much easier.
+`pytest <https://docs.pytest.org/>`_ is an alternative to Python’s :doc:`unittest` module that makes testing even easier.

 Features
 --------